-Greet, introduce yourself, confirm the patient’s name and date of birth.
-Obtain consent and wash hands.
+Introduce yourself with your name and role, and confirm the patient’s name and date of birth.
+Obtain consent and wash your hands.

 Establish the patient’s understanding of their condition and why they need to use a peak flow meter.
 Then proceed to fill any gaps in their knowledge.
 This should be summarised using only a few sentences.